-Touch ID is Apple's fingerprint authentication system that enables the secure access to a MacBook Air equipped with the Touch ID sensor.
+Touch ID is Apple's authentication system that enables the secure access to a MacBook Air equipped with the Touch ID sensor.
 This technology is based on the Touch ID sensor and the Secure Enclave.

-When the Secure Enclave detects a successful match, the device unlocks without asking for the device password.
+When the Secure Enclave detects a successful match against the stored mathematical representation, the device unlocks without asking for the device password.
 Touch ID does not replace the password but provides easy access to the device within defined boundaries and time constraints.
 To use Touch ID, the device must be set up so that a password is required to unlock it.